SECOORA/data_challenge_2020/README.md

 # SECOORA Data Challenge 2020

+[More information](https://secoora.org/data-challenge/) about the SECOORA Data Challenge

+[More information](https://secoora.org/hfradar/) about HF Radar data available in the SECOORA region

 ## Running the notebooks locally

 1. Download a copy of this repository to your computer